 His presentations include Arbitration and Mediation Law Recent Developments, Grand Traverse-Leelanau-Antrim Bar Association (2010, 2009, and 2008); Arbitration and Mediation: Resolving Disputes Without Litigation, Northwestern Michigan College and Traverse City Area Chamber of Commerce (2007); ADR Trends and Tips, GTLA Bar Association (2007); Mediating Employment, Malpractice, and Personal Injury Cases, GTLA Bar Association (2005); and Settlement Agreements, ICLE Annual Labor and Employment Law Institute (2005).

-He has served as arbitrator or hearing officer in arbitrability, attendance, attorney fee, back-pay, bargaining unit work, casino, collection, commercial, commission, compensation, construction, constructive discharge, Consumer Protection Act, contract, conversion, corporation, demotion, discharge, discrimination, disobedience, Elliott-Larsen Civil Rights Act, employment, expungement, Fair Credit Billing Act, fiduciary duty, forum selection, fraud, holiday pay, internet, jurisdiction, manufacturing, medical leave, Michigan Prudent Investor Rule, Michigan Uniform Securities Act, negligence, noncompete, performance, personal injury, promissory estoppel, retaliation, Securities Exchange Act, security, sexual harassment, suitability, suspension, technology, termination, vacation, Wages and Fringe Benefits Act, and warranty cases.
+He has served as arbitrator or hearing officer in arbitrability, attendance, attorney fee, back-pay, bargaining unit work, casino, collection, commercial, commission, compensation, construction, constructive discharge, Consumer Protection Act, contract, conversion, corporation, demotion, discharge, discrimination, disobedience, drug testing, Elliott-Larsen Civil Rights Act, employment, expungement, Fair Credit Billing Act, fiduciary duty, forum selection, fraud, holiday pay, internet, jurisdiction, last chance agreement, manufacturing, medical leave, Michigan Prudent Investor Rule, Michigan Uniform Securities Act, negligence, noncompete, pension, performance, personal injury, promissory estoppel, retaliation, Securities Exchange Act, security, sexual harassment, suitability, suspension, technology, termination, vacation, Wages and Fringe Benefits Act, and warranty cases.

 He received Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.